MicrosoftDocs/Devices-docs/surface-hub/install-apps-on-surface-hub.md

 ## Summary

-There are a few different ways to install apps on your Surface Hub depending on whether you are developing apps, evaluating apps on a small number of devices, or deploying apps broadly to your organization.
+There are a few different ways to install apps on your Surface Hub depending on whether you're developing apps, evaluating apps on a few devices, or deploying apps broadly to your organization.
 This table summarizes the supported methods:

 | Install method             | Developing apps | Evaluating apps on a few devices | Deploying apps broadly to your organization |
 | -------------------------- | --------------- | -------------------------------- | ------------------------------------------ |